octobercms/docs/3.x/extend/database/structure.md

 ## Seeder Structure

-Like migration files, a seeder class only contains one method by default: `run`and should extend the `Seeder` class.
+Like migration files, a seeder class only contains one method by default called `run` and should extend the `Seeder` class.
 The `run` method is called when the update process is executed.
 Within this method, you may insert data into your database however you wish.
-You may use the [query builder](../database/query.md) to manually insert data or you may use your [model classes](../database/model.md).
-In the example below, we'll create a new user using the `User` model inside the `run` method:
+You may use the [query builder](./query.md) to manually insert data or you may use your [model classes](./model.md).
+In the example below, we'll create a new user using the `User` model inside the `run` method.

 ```php
 <?php namespace Acme\Users\Updates;